Steamed Clams.

 Ingredients

-- few drops of lemon juice.
+- a few drops lemon juice or vinegar

 Method